Air quality data

 Meeting the National air quality standards

-The Proposed Canterbury Air Regional Plan will help us to meet national air quality standards.
+The Canterbury Air Regional Plan will help us to meet national air quality standards.
 The plan also sets out how we are going to manage air pollution from home heating, industry and other sources like outdoor burning, dust and odour.

 The Government's National Environmental Standards for Air Quality set different targets for different airsheds.